robert-sergio/scrapper_exercice_bairesdev/README.md

 ### How to run this project

-* install dependencies by running make dependencies
+* Run make dependencies to install python dependencies
-* enable poetry environment by running poetry shell
-* Run the main code to execute the project
+* Run make scrapp to execute the scrappers
 * Run make tests to execute tests

 ## About this Project ?